Thyssenkrupp, Tata Steel seal landmark joint venture deal

 Thyssenkrupp said it also secured the right to decide when a listing might take place, adding the joint venture was aiming for a dividend payout in the low-to-mid-triple-digit million- euro range.

-Most of the synergies will be realised within the first three years of the joint venture, Thyssenkrupp’s finance chief Guido Kerkhoff said during an investor call.
+Most of the synergies will be realized within the first three years of the joint venture, Thyssenkrupp’s finance chief Guido Kerkhoff said during an investor call.

 Tata Steel will remain liable for environmental risks in Britain, where its Port Talbot factory, the least profitable of the joint venture, is based, said Markus Grolms, vice chairman of Thyssenkrupp’s supervisory board.